pacstall/pacstall-programs/make-a-pacscript.md

 I will be using the word `pkgname` as the name of your package.

 the first variable is `name`.
 It is what pacstall records and is the most important.
 The contents of `name`, (`pkgname`) will be in `/usr/src/pacstall/pkgname` (where pacstall puts files to symlink to the system) and `/var/log/pacstall_installed/pkgname` (a file which holds metadata like version number, date installed, description, etc).
-Use the following naming schema:
+Keep it lowercase

 The next is `version`.
 It is the version number (obviously).
 It should (but not required) be using [semver](https://semver.org).
 As long as the version number can be incremented, it works.
 When you change this version to a higher number, it will trigger an upgrade when you run `sudo pacstall -Up`.